 Literary criticism made the claim that Matthew, Mark and Luke are based in part on a theoretical document entitled “Q.” Literary critics expended much energy hypothesizing what this document might have looked like.

-Form criticism, as it is somewhat confusingly called, hypothesized that an oral tradition formed the basis of the Gospel of Mark, who was a follower of the Apostle Peter and who (they argue) assembled and reconfigured various units of meaning and narrative from Peter’s ministry.
-Luke and Matthew, in turn, read Mark but included other sayings of Jesus that were orally transmitted; Luke particularly sought out additional testimony to enrich his account of the life of Jesus.
+Form criticism, as it is somewhat confusingly called, hypothesized that an oral tradition formed the basis of the Gospel of Mark, who was a follower of the Apostle Peter and who, it is argued, assembled and reconfigured various units of meaning and narrative from Peter’s ministry.
+Luke and Matthew, in turn, read Mark but included other sayings of Jesus that were orally transmitted; Luke particularly sought out additional eyewitness testimony to enrich his account of the life of Jesus.

-It is impossible to summarize the various schools of scholarship, whose conclusions about the harmony and consistency of the Gospels differ.
-One helpful way of understanding the nature of the Gospels as historical documents is as follows.
+It is impossible to summarize the various schools of scholarship, as their conclusions about the harmony and consistency of the Gospels differ.
+One helpful way of understanding the nature of the Gospels as historical documents is as follows:

-Archaeological excavations in modern-day Israel have unearthed inscriptions, stelae, epigraphs, and coins that indicate a correspondence between details of the Gospels (specifically Luke) and the geography and history of Palestine under the Romans.
+Archaeological excavations in modern-day Israel have unearthed inscriptions, stelae, epigraphs, and coins that indicate a correspondence between details of the Gospels (specifically Luke) and the geography and history of Judea under the Romans.

 Just one example will have to suffice here: for some years, various biblical scholars identified certain usages and place-names in Luke and Acts as errors.
 However, inscriptions and epigraphs have tended to corroborate Luke’s usages in these two books:

 The book of Acts has been shown to well represent the geography of antiquity.
 Nearly every town in the book has been identified, and many cities have been excavated.
 The Acts record of Paul’s travels to Rome, including his shipwreck, presents one of the most detailed and useful travel accounts from antiquity (Acts 27).
-Luke, the author of Acts, even knows the correct terms for specific governors – as shown by uncovered inscriptions mentioning the proconsul Gallio (18:12), the asiarchs of Ephesus (19:30-31), and the politarchs of Thessalonica (17:1, 6).
+Luke, the author of Acts, even knows the correct terms for specific governors – as shown by uncovered inscriptions mentioning the proconsul Gallio (18:12), the asiarchs of Ephesus (19:30-31), and the politarchs of Thessalonica (17:1, 6).9

 Where Luke sometimes names an official whose title should (if officialdom were consistent in its ranks and titles) be something else, the actual historical record bears out his usage.

-The New Encyclopædia Britannica sums it up succinctly:
+The New Encyclopedia Britannica sums it up succinctly:

-Yes, Jesus existed.
-But he is much more than a historical figure.
-Both Jews and Gentiles have been gripped by the person of Jesus as they read the Gospel accounts.
-If they are not just folklore, if they are not just the ramblings of random men, if even non-believers must acknowledge Jesus’ existence, then the Gospels make it evident that he has the power to change our lives.
+The historical record is clear.
+Jesus existed.
+But this writer believes he is much more than a historical figure.
+Both Jews and Gentiles have been gripped by the person of Jesus as they read the four Gospel accounts.
+If these narratives are not just folklore, if they are not just the ramblings of random men, if even non-believers must acknowledge Jesus’ existence, then the Gospels make it evident that he has the power to change lives.